Add and edit layout components using Android UI designer

 A layout defines the user interface of an activity or an app widget (fragment).
 Layouts are declared in XML resource definition files.
-See Creating Resources for instructions on how to create resource folders and resource definition files.
+See Create resources for instructions on how to create resource folders and resource definition files.

 With IntelliJ IDEA, you can build the design of your application without editing the layout definition files manually, and check how the application design is rendered in various target environments without running the application on any physical or virtual devices.